 Troulos is located on the island of Skiathos.
-A true holiday destination, this beach resort features plenty of tavernas serving meze, seafood specialist restaurants and beachside eateries.
+A more traditional destination for your Greek island holiday, this beach resort features plenty of tavernas serving meze, seafood specialist restaurants and beachside eateries.

 First up on the list is the consistently well-received restaurant, Salt and Pepper.
-Salt and Pepper is a top choice if you are looking for a change from the usual taverna fare, as its menu boasts Greek dishes with an added international flavour which elevates them no-end.
+Salt and Pepper is a top choice if you are looking for a change from the usual taverna fare on Skiathos holidays, as its menu boasts Greek dishes with an added international flavour which elevates them no-end.
 You'd be best off booking a table as Salt and Pepper is very popular.

 If you find yourself feeling seriously hungry after a long hard day in the Mediterranean sun, then there's no better bet than the big portions at Ratatouille.
 The generous mixed grill is well worth it if you're looking to channel your inner carnivore.
 If you aren't a meat eater, don't worry, this taverna boasts an extensive, yet reasonably-priced menu so there should be something for everyone.
 Ratatouille straddles the line between taverna and restaurant, and is worth booking!